HITB-CyberWeek/hitbsecconf-ctf-2023/vuln_images/README.md

 # Available as $USERNAME in some places below.
 username: test

-# Scripts/commands for running on different build stages.
+# Scripts/commands for running at different build stages.
 # If your build instructions are complicated, extract them into a separate file, and
 # run it as a script here, i.e.:
 #